The Origin of Sound Damping in Amorphous Solids: Defects and Beyond: Results

 We study a two-dimensional glass forming polydisperse mixture of spheres interacting via a $r^{-12}$ repulsive potential in a fixed volume $V$.
-See Methods for details of the model, units, sound damping simulation, and theory.
-Using the swap algorithm \cite{Ninarello2017}, the model system can be equilibrated down to temperatures below both the mode coupling temperature of 0.123 and the estimated glass transition temperature of 0.082.
-Glasses of different stability are created by equilibrating a fluid at low temperatures and quenching into an inherent structure.
+See Materials and Methods for details.
+Using the swap algorithm \cite{Ninarello2017}, our model system can be equilibrated down to temperatures below the mode coupling temperature of 0.123 and the estimated glass transition temperature of 0.082.
+Glasses of different stability are created by equilibrating a fluid and quenching it into an inherent structure.
 These glasses are labeled by the temperature from which they were quenched, which we refer to as the parent temperature $T_p$.
 The parent temperature is similar to the fictive temperature, and the lower the $T_p$ the more stable the glass.

 To calculate sound damping in simulations and as a starting point of our theory, we consider a glass undergoing harmonic vibrations around an inherent structure.
 The equations of motion read